 Rates used for AFUDC include the cost of borrowed funds and a reasonable rate of return on the Company's own funds when so used, determined in accordance with regulations of the FERC or the state public utility regulatory authority having jurisdiction.
 The rate is compounded semiannually, and the amounts applicable to borrowed funds are treated as a reduction of interest charges, while the amounts applicable to the Company's own funds are credited to other income (deductions).
-The AFUDC rates for the Company were 2.6 percent, 5.7 percent and 7.0 percent for 2014, 2013 and 2012, respectively.
+The AFUDC rates for the Company were 0.4 percent, 2.6 percent and 5.7 percent for 2015, 2014 and 2013, respectively.

 The Company generally computes annual charges for depreciation using the straight-line method for financial statement purposes, with rates based on average service lives and net salvage factors.
-The average depreciation rates for the Company were 2.9 percent, 2.8 percent and 2.9 percent for 2014, 2013 and 2012, respectively.
+The average depreciation rates for the Company were 3.0 percent, 2.9 percent and 2.8 percent for 2015, 2014 and 2013, respectively.